kempniu/evmapy/README.rst

 Configuration
 -------------

 Configuration is stored in JSON files.
-You can generate one automatically using the ``--generate DEVICE`` command line option.
+You can generate one automatically using the ``--generate DEVICE`` command line option (or ``--generate-minimal DEVICE`` if you don't want the default actions to be generated).
 Each configuration file is a representation of an object with the following (mandatory) properties:

 - *actions*: actions to take in response to events; each action has the following properties: